What is Burning Man? All you need to know about the festival and floods

 The festival is held in Black Rock City, a temporary community created in the middle of the Black Rock Desert in northwestern Nevada.

-Its location is far from big cities and about 141 miles (227km) north of Reno.
+Its location is far from big cities and about 227km (141 miles) north of Reno.
+During the festival, participants often refer to the area as the “playa” — though this year, it has been rebaptised “wet playa”.

 What went wrong this year?